 Kimmeridge Bay, half a mile south west of the village of Kimmeridge via a toll road, features some of the most important geology anywhere on the Jurassic Coast.
 It also boasts some of the area’s most accessible marine wildlife.
 The natural limestone ledges extending out into the bay make it easy to view life on the shore and in the shallow waters, making it a wonderful location for rockpooling.

 The bay is also a superb location for a variety of water-based activities.
-The shallow, warm waters are excellent for snorkelling and diving, and are very popular during the summer months, with easy access to excellent dive sites such as the Underwater Nature Trail.
+The shallow, warm waters are excellent for snorkelling and diving, and are very popular during the summer months, with easy access to excellent dive sites.
 There is little tide and not much current, making it great for beginners, while the comparative lack of sand helps ensure visibility is often excellent.
 Surfing and windsurfing are also gaining popularity in the area.

 How to Get There